 Surge protectors

-When you have power outages in Edmond, power can come back with a powerful surge that can damage home appliances and electronic gadgets.
+In Oklahoma, power can come back after an outage with a powerful surge that can damage home appliances and electronic gadgets.
 It would be wise to invest in a surge protector to protect your expensive electronics.
 A surge protector is a worthy investment because it will protect your home’s electrical system too.

 Stock up on Non-perishable Food